mgonto/restangular/README.md

         return response.data;
     });

-    RestangularProvider.addElementTransformer('accounts', false, function(elem) {
+    RestangularProvider.addElementTransformer('accounts', false, function(element) {
-       elem.accountName = 'Changed';
+       element.accountName = 'Changed';
-       return elem;
+       return element;
     });

     RestangularProvider.setDefaultHttpFields({cache: true});
     RestangularProvider.setMethodOverriders(["put", "patch"]);

-    // In this case we configure that the id of each element will be the _id field and we change the Restangular route.
-We leave the default value for parentResource
+    // In this case we are maping the id of each element to the _id field.
+    // We also change the Restangular route.
+    // The default value for parentResource remains the same.
     RestangularProvider.setRestangularFields({
       id: "_id",
       route: "restangularRoute"